Our Railway Heritage

 Originally shared by the North Eastern and Great Northern railway companies, in 1923 the entire route from London to Edinburgh came under the control of the London and North Eastern Railway.

-In 1948 it was nationalised but passenger traffic to Riccall, Naburn and Escrick stopped in 1958 and goods traffic by 1964.
+In 1948 it was nationalised.
+Passenger traffic to Riccall, Naburn and Escrick stopped in 1958 and goods traffic by 1964.

 Steam was replaced by diesel and bridges raised in anticipation of electrification, but in 1983 the line was closed to make way for the Selby Coalfield.
 The risk of settlement would have meant speed restrictions but the diversion also gave the opportunity of by-passing the Selby and Naburn bridges where even the Mallard had to slow to 40mph.